corl87/projectCorlCS439/README.md

 In order to run the project, be sure all assets are present in the same folder as the main projectCorl file.
 In order to play the game, run projectCorl.

-Since I was not in class during presentations, I will upload a video called demo where I will present my project.
+Since I was not in class during presentations, I will upload a video called KyleDille439Project.mkv where I will present my project.